thomasbrettell/bulk-convert-to-webp/README.md

 `node . <FOLDER_PATH>`

-All images in that folder will be placed in a folder called "converted" in that target folder.
+All converted (webp) images in that folder will be placed in a folder called "converted" in that target folder.